ShaYmez/hblink3-docker-install/README.md

 * Includes talkgroup html editable page

 ## Easy Installation And Upgrade
-The installtion can be upgraded either by the use of a future scripts or by manually backing up your configuration and re-running the install script.
+The installation can be upgraded either by the use of a future scripts or by manually backing up your configuration and re-running the install script.
 Also the ability and really cool feature of docker-compose is that its easy to update the container with fresh images!
 Run by a simple command.
 Make sure you are in the /etc/hblink3 dir.
 ```sh
 docker-compose pull
 ```